emmanouil-karystinaios/emmanouil-karystinaios.github.io/content/post/smug/index.md

 ---
-title: From Notes to Insights
+title: From Notes to Insights - Visualizing Graph Neural Network Explanations with SMUG-Explain
 subtitle: Visualizing Graph Neural Network Explanations with SMUG-Explain

 # Summary for listings and search engines